 - Abram’s wanderings (Genesis 12:9; Genesis 13:1, 3; 20:1)

 - Hagar meeting with the angel (Genesis 16:7, 14)

 - Isaac (Genesis 24:62) and Jacob (Genesis 37:1; Genesis 46:5)

 - Moses sending the spies (Numbers 13:17, 22)

 And many more….
 Check Bible Hub for a full list.

 Where to stay (For Hiking and nature explorations):

 Midreshet Ben-Gurion has an excellent location right in the center of the Central Negev.
-It is pleasant settlement with a population of about 2000 people.
+It is a pleasant settlement with a population of about 2000 people.
 Accommodation options are a hostel and a bunch of B&B’s in a variety of levels.
-There are 2 small restaurants (Pizzeria and a very tasty Sandwich Bar) and a grocery store.
+There are two small restaurants (Pizzeria and a delicious Sandwich Bar) and a grocery store.

-Lonely Chalets: If you want piece and quite and really soak yourself in the desert atmosphere there is a good selection of Chalets (B&B’s) isolated far from any settlement.
-Some are luxurious and some are very simple.
+Lonely Chalets: If you want peace and quiet and to soak yourself in the desert atmosphere, there is a good selection of Chalets (B&B’s) isolated far from any settlement.
+Some are luxurious, and some are very simple.
 The downside is the lack of a grocery store and dining options.